-The City of Graham is pleased to present to you this year's Annual Drinking Water Quality Report.
-This report is a snapshot of last year's water quality.
-Included are details about your source of water, what it contains, and how it compares to standards set by regulatory agencies.
+The City of Graham is pleased to present to you the Annual Drinking Water Quality Report.
+This report is a snapshot of the previous year's water quality.
+Included are details about your source of water, what your drinking water contains, and how it compares to standards set by regulatory agencies.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
-We are committed to ensuring the quality of your water and to providing you with this information because informed customers are our best allies.
 If you have any questions about this report or concerning your water, please contact Shelby Smith at 336-578-3264.
 We want our valued customers to be informed about their water utility.